- Hasso Plattner and SAP have put forth a false backstory for how HANA was developed.

 - On Professor Cha’s website, he states that his company was “quietly” purchased by SAP.
 Why was the purchase “quiet?”
 Was this because SAP planned to take more credit for HANA being internally developed that it was?

-- Did any of the IT media look into this story, or did they simply accept the storyline that HANA and the important component technologies were the inventions of Hasso Plattner?
+- Did any of the IT media look into this story, or did they simply accept the storyline that HANA and the essential component technologies were the inventions of Hasso Plattner?

 Financial Bias Disclosure